pantsbuild/intellij-pants-plugin/CONTRIBUTING.md

   This will bootstrap pants and resolve all the dependencies or else you will get an `ExecutionException` exception for exceeding 30s timeout.

-# Running plugin tests with Pants
+# Running plugin CI tests with Pants

 1. `./scripts/prepare-environment.sh`
 2. `./scripts/setup-ci-environment.sh`